1587/speaking-exam/00-part5.md

 I just care about their last job and their Work experience.

 Third: People often change their jobs nowadays.
-If you don't like you first job, you should change it as soon as possible. (it is nothing.)
+If you don't like you first job, you should change it as soon as possible.

 (For example, When I graduated from college.
 My first job wasn't very good.
 I just switched jobs, and now I'm doing really well.)

-That‘s why I think the first job is not that important.
+That's all.
 ```